ephraim888sun/CME_GROUP-Public/README.md

 # CME_GROUP

 When:
-During the summer of 2021 at my internship with Scout Energy Patners
+During the summer of 2021 at my internship with Scout Energy Partners

 Task:
 Help take table information from CME Group website and extract it to CSV